datakaveri/data-quality-assessment/README.md

 python3 FormatValidation.py <test_data> <test_schema>
 ```

-Ensure that the datasetsm are in *.csv* format and are located in the *data* folder.
+Ensure that the datasets are in *.csv* format and are located in the *data* folder.

 The output report file will be generated in a *.json* format and and a *.pdf* format and will be located in the Reports folder.
 All the scripts will append their results to the same output file.